ronalddddd/proxy-cache/readme.md

 # TODOs

-- DONE - Change naive implementation of response caching -- how to cache images and binary data properly?
-- Write tests
+- Write more tests
 - Add feature to cleanup cache objects after a set memory threshold
-- DONE - Add feature to allow request pooling
 - Add feature to serve stale cache while making new proxy request to update cache
 - Add feature to regenerate cache (precache), generating the ones with the most cache hits first
-- DONE - Add a basic TTL cache adapter
-- Allow custom getCacheKey method
+- Add feature to set custom getCacheKey method
-- Enable library usage and create API
-- Enable middleware to pass through properly and cache response stream instead of making a proxy call
+- Enable middleware to pass through without using http-proxy
 - Update readme to include all options